vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 When using `Vite PWA Plugin` with any `SvelteKit Adapter` you need to provide an additional script to rebuild your `pwa` once `SvelteKit` finish building your application, that is, when the adapter configured finish its job.

 The biggest difference between this plugin and the SvelteKit service worker module is that this plugin does not require integration into the application logic - just configuration.
-You can take a look at [SvelteKit example](https://github.com/antfu/vite-plugin-pwa/tree/main/examples/sveltekit-pwa) <outbound-link /> to configure the additional scripts on your application, it is quite complex since we use it for multiple behaviors with the same codebase.
+You can take a look at [SvelteKit example](https://github.com/antfu/vite-plugin-pwa/tree/main/examples/sveltekit-pwa) to configure the additional scripts on your application, it is quite complex since we use it for multiple behaviors with the same codebase.

 ### Workbox manifestTransforms